petmal/MindTrial/README.md

 > Models can use the `max-requests-per-minute` property in their run configurations to limit the number of requests made per minute.

 > [!TIP]
+> To automatically retry failed requests due to rate limiting or other transient errors, set `retry-policy` at the provider level to apply to all runs.
+> An individual run configuration can override this by setting its own `retry-policy`:
+>
+> - **max-retry-attempts**: Maximum number of retry attempts (default: 0 means no retry).
+> - **initial-delay-seconds**: Initial delay before the first retry in seconds.
+>
+> Retries use exponential backoff starting with the initial delay.

+> [!TIP]
 > To disable all run configurations for a given provider, set `disabled: true` on that provider.
 > An individual run configuration can override this by setting `disabled: false` (e.g. to enable just that one configuration).